 Changing the lives of America's youth through mentoring

-This past spring, the leaders of Kiwanis and BGCA met to explore working together to achieve an even greater impact on kids and communities nationwide.
-Along with the national leadership of other select community-based organizations, they discussed a National Mentor Recruitment Partnership to address the mentoring needs of all children—with an emphasis on closing the mentor gap for minority males in the United States.
+The leaders of Kiwanis and BGCA, as well as local affiliates of the two organizations, continue to work closely to achieve an even greater impact on kids and communities nationwide.
+A critical need that has been identified by the two organizations is the shortage of adult mentors for children in urgent need of a caring adult role model in their lives.
+To that end, the two organizations have mobilized a National Mentor Recruitment Partnership to address the mentoring needs of all children—with an emphasis on closing the mentor gap for minority males in the United States.

 At the local level, the National Mentor Recruitment Partnership model is simple.
 Nearly 1,300 local Boys & Girls Clubs have received National Mentoring Programs grants from BGCA and the U.S. Office of Justice Programs.
 And the professional staffs of local Boys & Girls Clubs have been trained to reach out to their local Kiwanis clubs.
 The local Clubs and Kiwanis clubs may work with each other to determine the need for and feasibility of mentor-recruitment partnerships in their communities.
 BGCA will provide all appropriate and required communications, reporting, recognition, technical assistance and partnership-management support.